 Although the Book of Enoch was banned, the reasons for doing so

-copy of the book in 1773 sent the Scottish explorer James Bruce to distant
+surviving copy of the book in 1773 sent the Scottish explorer James Bruce

-Ethiopia in search of it.
-There he found the Ethiopic church has saved the
+to distant Ethiopia in search of it.
+There he found the Ethiopic church

 Bruce was able to secure not one, but three copies of the Ethiopic book that he brought back to Europe and England.
 In 1821, Dr. Richard Laurence, an Oxford Hebrew professor, produced the first translation that gave the world its first glimpse of the forbidden Enochian mysteries.